 - Body mass index (BMI), a calculation that determines if the user is at a healthy weight.

 - Water retention, a measure of how hydrated you are.

 - Basal metabolic rate, which determines energy levels and lets the user know how many calories they need to consume to maintain, lose or gain weight.

 - Subcutaneous fat, or the percentage of fat below the skin.

 Understanding the limitations of these measurements is a good first step, as is looking at them holistically.
-For example, if your BMI is slightly high but you have a healthy fat percentage, that could be a good indicator you’re on the right track, said Hales.
+For example, if your BMI is slightly high but you have a healthy fat percentage, that could be a good indicator you’re on the right track, Hales said.
 Health metrics other than weight and BMI, like bone mass or fluid retention, are likewise important for various health conditions.
-These are just a few of the features you can get from a smart scale.
-Tracking multiple health metrics can make some individuals feel more in “control” of their lifestyle and health habits, which may empower them to continue, said Kushner.

 To ensure you get an accurate reading, Hales recommended placing your scale on a hard, flat surface and stepping on and off the scale a few times to make sure its sensors are consistent.

 Meet our experts

 At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
 We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.